 If you have questions about your new rent

-When you get your rent and service charge letter, please get in touch if you have a query or think you’ll have difficulty paying.
+When you get your rent and service charge letter, please get in touch if you have a question or think you’ll have difficulty paying.

 You can contact our customer service centre on 0300 456 9996.